MicrosoftDocs/learn/learn-pr/azure/create-long-running-serverless-workflow-with-durable-functions/includes/4-exercise-create-a-workflow-using-durable-functions.md

-In this unit, using the example from the previous unit, you'll learn how to create an approval workflow in the Azure portal using  Durable Functions.
+In this exercise, you'll use the example scenario from the previous unit to learn how to create an approval workflow in the Azure portal using Durable Functions.

 ## Create a Function App